robthompson16/support-for-early-career-teachers/content/ambition-institute/year-1-instruction/spring-week-8-mentor-materials.md

 #### Focused development area

-- Teacher introduces new content by linking new learning to pupils' prior knowledge.
+- Teacher introduces new content by linking new learning to pupils’ prior knowledge.
 - Teacher uses concrete examples in order to explain new concepts.
 - Teacher models the steps pupils need to take to achieve success in a process.